ifrade/amz-monitor/README.md

 - `./amz best`: Latest best fetched price

 ### Getting autocomplete for commands and asins
-Run `source ./autocomplete` and pressing `TAB` after ./amz will offer command autocompletion and after a command asin completetion.
+Run `source ./autocomplete` and pressing `TAB` after ./amz will offer command and asin autocompletion.

 ## Finding the "asin" of a book
 The book is identified by its "asin", a unique number in amazon.
 To find it out, go to the book page, click in the "used" link to see the list of prices and check the url.
 The URL should look like: